ghc-proposals/ghc-proposals/proposals/0725-qualified-numerics.rst

 ::

   -- only called on literals
-  fromNumeric :: Real a => a -> BigDecimal
+  fromInteger = BigDecimal . fromInteger
-  fromNumeric = BigDecimal . realToFrac
+  fromRational = BigDecimal . fromRational

 Effect and Interactions
 -----------------------